Knowing Your Customer in the Digital Age

 Get to Know Copenhagen Airports

-Copenhagen Airports is Scandinavia’s biggest airport with 29 million passengers in 2016 and an ambition to grow to 40 million passengers a year.
-The way to that goal is through better passenger experience and happier customers .
+The airport has long had an ambition to grow to 40 million passengers a year.
+Through our partnership, we've continued to get the airport to see that the way to that goal is through better passenger experience and happier customers.

 Reinventing the Customer Experience

-Anyone racking their brains over ecommerce knows: good data is vital in getting a happy customer.
+Anyone racking their brains over e-commerce knows good data is vital in making your customers happy.
 Copenhagen Airports understands this and is working on a complete workaround of its digital customer experience.

 As consumers, we all know the pleasures of finding a good Taxfree deal.
 But most airports make that good deal more of a random catch than a personalised experience that fits smoothly into the customer journey.
 This is no longer the case for passengers at Copenhagen Airports (CPH).